Abed-Murad/Big-Tech-Coding-Interview-Guide/README.md

 > ![Coding at the whiteboard - from HBO's Silicon Valley](https://d3j2pkmjtin6ou.cloudfront.net/coding-at-the-whiteboard-silicon-valley.png)
 >
-> I started this repo as place to put all [my Leetcode](https://leetcode.com/abdallahMurad/) solutions in one place,
+> I started this repo as place to put all [my Leetcode](https://leetcode.com/abdallahMurad/) solutions alongside with
+> their time and space complexity and other notes in one place,
 > then it grew to become more of a study plan, and a coding interview guide.
 >
 > The goal of this guide is to prepare me for the coding interviews in high tech companies like Amazon, Facebook,